A Stable, Fast, and Fully Automatic Learning Algorithm for Predictive Coding Networks: Introduction

 PC is an influential theory of information processing in the brain \citep{mumford92,friston2005theory}, where learning happens by minimizing the prediction error of every neuron.
-PC can be shown to approximate backpropagation in layered networks \citep{whittington2017approximation}, as well as on any other model \citep{millidge2020predictive}, and can exactly replicate its weight update if some external control is added \citep{salvatori2022reverse}.
-Also the differences with BP are interesting, as PC allows for a much more flexible training and testing \citep{salvatori2022learning}, has a rich mathematical formulation \citep{friston2005theory,millidge2022predictive}, and is an energy-based model \citep{bogacz2017tutorial}.
-This makes PC unique, as it is the only model that jointly allows training on neuromorphic chips, is an implementation of influential models of cortical functioning in the brain, and has the potential of matching backpropagation in its generalization capabilities on large networks.
-Its main drawback, however, is the efficiency, as it is slower than BP.
-In this work, we address this problem by proposing a variation of PC that is much more efficient than the original one.
+PC can be shown to approximate BP in layered networks \citep{whittington2017approximation}, as well as on any other model \citep{millidge2020predictive}, and can exactly replicate its weight update if some external control is added \citep{salvatori2022reverse}.
+Also, the differences with BP are interesting, as PC allows for a much more flexible training and testing \citep{salvatori2022learning}, has a rich mathematical formulation \citep{friston2005theory,millidge2022predictive}, and is an energy-based model \citep{bogacz2017tutorial}.
+Simply put, PC is based on the assumption that brains implement an internal generative model of the world, needed to predict incoming stimuli (or data) \citep{friston2006free,friston2010,friston2016active}.
+When presented with a stimulus that differs from the prediction, learning happens by updating internal neural activities and synapses to minimize the \emph{prediction error}.
+In computational models, this is done via a minimization of the \emph{variational free energy}, in this case a function of the total error of the generative model.
+This minimization happens in two steps: first, internal neural activities are updated in parallel until convergence; then, synaptic weights are updated to further minimize the same energy function.
+This brings us to the second peculiarity of PC, which is its solid statistical formulation, developed much before its links to neuroscience \citep{elias1955predictive}.
+The message passing scheme of predictive coding is, in fact, an efficient way of inverting a hierarchical Gaussian generative model by approximating an evidence lower bound using Laplace and mean field approximations \citep{friston2005theory,friston2008variational}.